pact-foundation/pact-net/docs/pact-http.md

 # Pact HTTP
-These docs describe how you would use Pact-Net to test HTTP consumer and providers.
+These docs describe how you would use Pact-Net to test HTTP consumers and providers.

 ## Usage
 Below are some samples of usage.
-For a full sample project, please see the [Samples](Samples/HttpEventApi).
+For a full sample project, please see the [Samples](../Samples/HttpEventApi).

 We have also written some `//NOTE:` comments inline in the code to help explain what certain calls do.